cado-security/product-help/docs/cado/discovery-import/cado-host/artifacts.md

 <details>
   <summary>Linux and MacOS</summary>

-Cado Host collects the following artifacts on Linux and macOS, when available:
+/ Forensic Acquisition and Investigation Host collects the following artifacts on Linux and macOS, when available:

 - `.bash_history`
 - `.ssh/known_hosts`